Diplomat in Residence for 2017-2019

 Tel: 305-348-6381 or 202-674-3317 | DIRSouthFlorida@state.gov

 Monique Quesada is the Diplomat in Residence (DIR) at Florida International University and Miami Dade College.
-She covers the Florida educational district that spans from Daytona Beach to Key West as well as Puerto Rico and U.S. Virgin Islands.
-As the DIR, she engages with University and High School students on raising awareness about careers opportunities in the Foreign Service and Civil Service with the U.S. Department of State.
+She covers the Florida educational district that spans from Daytona Beach to Key West as well as Puerto Rico and the U.S. Virgin Islands.
+As the FIR, she engages with the University and High School students on raising awareness about career opportunities in the Foreign Service and Civil Service with the U.S. Department of State.

-Since 1988, Monique has split her career between Political Affairs and Public Diplomacy assignments, serving mostly in Western Europe and North Africa.
-She speaks the following languages with varying degrees of fluency in French, Italian, Spanish, Dari, Arabic, Modern Greek and Portuguese.
-Monique’s family background personifies American “diversity”.
+Since 1988, Monique has split her career between Political Affairs and Public Diplomacy assignments, serving months in Western Europe and North Africa.
+She speaks the following languages with varying degrees of fluency: French, Italian, Spanish, Dari, Arabic, Modern Greek and Portuguese.
+Monique's family background personifies American "diversity".
 Her father came to the U.S. as a student from the Philippines; her mother emigrated from the Netherlands; and Monique was born in Venezuela.
-She gained her U.S. citizenship when she was eight years old in Houston, Texas, grew up in Columbus, Ohio but now considers herself a resident of the great State of Florida.
+She gained U.S. citizenship when she was eight years old in Houston, Texas, grew up in Columbus, Ohio but now considers herself a resident of the great state of Florida.